Bowing to Trump? GOP brings leaders, donors to his backyard

 The gathering will instead feature Trump himself and a slew of candidates already positioning themselves for a 2024 presidential bid, assuming Trump himself does not run again.
 The potential White House contenders include Florida Gov. Ron DeSantis, South Dakota Gov. Kristi Noem, former Secretary of State Mike Pompeo and Arkansas Sen. Tom Cotton.
 Also scheduled to speak are House Minority Leader Kevin McCarthy and Sens.
 Rick Scott and Marco Rubio of Florida and Lindsey Graham of South Carolina.

+Democrats want people to believe “that there are no differences between men and women, and that boys should play girls sports, that voter ID is racist, that we need to release more criminals from prison,” Cotton said, according to an aide.

+“But the Republican Party needs to take the hard right over the easy wrong, and tell the truth,” he added.

-The weekend’s agenda will focus on party unity and how to expand the GOP, with sessions planned on the topics.
+The weekend’s agenda was intended to focus on party unity and how to expand the GOP, with sessions planned on the topics through Saturday.

 RNC member Henry Barbour, who helps lead the committee’s small-dollar fundraising apparatus, suggested the retreat was not set in Palm Beach to cater to Trump.
 He noted that such events are typically held in states such as Florida, New York, California and Texas.